prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPIDown.md

 This is a critical alert.
 The Kubernetes API is not responding.
 The cluster may partially or fully non-functional.

-Some apps will work as is but it will be not possible to control resources in the cluster.
+Applications, which do not use kubernetes API directly, will continue to work.
+Changing kubernetes resources is not possible. in the cluster.

 Services using Kubernetes API directly will start to behave erratically.